 - Detailed Project/Program-Budget for the project or program to be supported by this grant

 - The budget will include all budgeted income sources and expenses for the life of the project/program

 - Profit & Loss Statements that do not include a budget column will not be accepted

 - This document may be a few pages long, but all columns must all fit on one page

 The Foundation’s Grant Committee will prioritize funding of organizations and initiatives where there is a social need, and where the results will benefit our community at large.
 The Foundation will consider funding for projects and programs, including capital projects that are established with a record of development activity and fulfill the mission of the organization.
-To be eligible to receive a Community Grant, all requested funding must be allocated to projects and/or programs benefiting residents of the greater Whitefish area, and be associated with one of the following categories: Arts and Culture, Animals, Civic, Conservation/Environment, Education, Health and Human Service, or Recreation.
+To be eligible to receive a Community Grant, all requested funding must be allocated to projects and/or programs benefiting residents of the Flathead Valley and be associated with one of the following categories: Arts and Culture, Animals, Civic, Conservation/Environment, Education, Health and Human Service, or Recreation.